danielenriquez59/vsp-gmr/readme.md

 ## How to Download Models

-Clone the repository to your machine and you should have access to all the files.
+Clone the repository to your machine and y

+## How to Pull the Repository

+1. Make sure you have Git cli installed
+2. Clone the repository `git clone https://github.com/danielenriquez59/vsp-gmr.git`
+3. You should be able to view all the models

 ## How to Push Models